 Angel’s Billabong

 This is an amazing spot famous for the awesome effect created by the tide pool.
-We ran out of time to make our way to Angel’s Billabong on Nusa Penida.
-However, you’ve probably seen the amazing natural effect on social media.
-We’ve heard getting in and out of the tidal pool can be super tricky due to sharp rocks.
-Mind your step and if you can pick up some water shoes or Tevas.
+We ran out of time to go to Angel’s Billabong on Nusa Penida, but you’ve probably seen the amazing natural effect on social media.
+We’ve heard that getting in and out of the tidal pool can be tricky due to sharp rocks.
+Mind your step and see if you can pick up some water shoes or Tevas.

 Banah Cliffs

 Another great sunset spot on Nusa Penida is Banah Cliffs.
-You’ll need a motorbike to get here as the road is not suitable for cars.
-Once here you’ll have breathtaking views over the cliff face.
-You can see the backside of Kelingkilng from here, and if you keep walking around you’ll find more amazing viewpoints and an arch over the ocean.
+The road is not suitable for cars, so you’ll need a motorbike to get there.
+Once you’re here, you’ll have breathtaking views over the cliff face.
+You can see the backside of Kelingkilng from here, and if you keep walking around, you’ll find more amazing viewpoints and an arch over the ocean.
+We were lucky enough to see tons of Manta Rays from above.
+Be careful around these cliff faces, one wrong step is game over.

 Day Trip to Nusa Ceningan or Nusa Lembongan

-Both Nusa Ceningan and Nusa Lembongan are amazing islands to visit and only a short way away from Nusa Penida.
+Both Nusa Ceningan and Nusa Lembongan are amazing islands to visit and are only a short way away from Nusa Penida.
 I highly recommend checking them out!

 Plan Your Trip to Bali